Linaro/Connect/README.md

     name: YVR18-banner-high-res.jpg
 ```

-Updated the `name` of the image to one that is include in a /assets/images/ folder.
-If you add a new folder please make sure to add to the jekyll-assets paths in the _config.yml
+Update the `name` of the image to one that is include in a folder under `/assets/images/`.
+If you add a new folder please make sure to add to the `jekyll-assets` paths in the `_config.yml` file.

 ```
 assets: